reddybharat/agent-assignment-ND/README.md

 - Performance metrics and timing analysis
 - Error tracking and debugging information
 - Cost analysis for API usage

+**Visual Examples**: See the [Screenshots](#screenshots) section for visual examples of:
+- LangGraph execution traces for RAG queries
+- LangGraph execution traces for weather queries
+- Custom dataset creation and evaluation results

 ### Prerequisites for Evaluation